S. A. Raja

 S.A.
 Raja served the Indian Armed Forces, received engineering and management education while serving the military, became an entrepreneur after his retirement, succeeded in civil construction business in Saudi Arabia and returned to India and established educational institutions.

 Personal life

 S.A.
 Raja was born in Ramanathichanputhur of Kanyakumari district on August 14, 1937 to Selvam Pillai and Soosaiammal.
 His father inherited a textile shop from his grandfather Arulappa Pillai who ran a successful store in the village of Vadakkankulam in Tirunelveli district, Tamil Nadu.

 He married Margaret Sophia of Kottayam on August 27, 1964.
 The couple have four sons, Johnsel Raja, Joy Raja, Jacob Raja and Jesus Raja and one daughter, Joe Suresh.

-He passed away peacefully at his home at 3 am on January 3, 2013.
+He died at his home at 3 am on January 3, 2013.

 Education

 S.A.
 Raja studied up to high school in St. Theresa’s in the Vadakkankulam village.
 While in the military he taught himself technical education.